Model: Prime 1300 5x20

 If you have other purposes in mind for a long-ranging rangefinder, you might find value in the Prime, but you'd want to use it in better weather than snow if you want to acquire any readings at all.

 The Bushnell Prime range finder is a simple and easy to use optic.
-It’s truly a one-button operation RF and is best suited for a hunter who takes down his trophy prey at less than 400 yards.
+It is truly a one-button operation unit and is a rangefinder best suited for a hunter who takes down his trophy prey at less than 400 yards.

 The built-in ARC mode allows for maximum functionality with every press of the button - thanks Bushnell, we'll never be an angle-ignorant hunter again.